Alfredvc/VibeChecks/README.md

 **Natural-Language Linter for Your Codebase**

-Vibe Checks lets you define review rules in plain Markdown and then uses GitHub Copilot to enforce them—no more wrestling with arcane config files.
-Think of it as a _**vibe check**_ for your code: set the mood, set the rules, and let Copilot do the rest.
+Vibe Checks lets you define review rules in plain Markdown and then uses an LLM to enforce them.
+Think of it as a _**vibe check**_ for your code: set the mood, and let AI do the rest.

 ---
+## Why?
+I have ESlint
+Yeah, so do I. But sometimes there are guidelines that are difficult to verify programatically, but simple to explain in words.

+---

 ## Getting Started

 ### Requirements
-You must have Github Copilot configured in your VSCode.
+You must have some extension that provides a Language model via the [VSCode Language Model API](https://code.visualstudio.com/api/extension-guides/language-model).
+I use [Github Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot), but there are probably others.

 ### 1. Install the Extension

-- Install "Vibe Checks" from the VSCode Marketplace or load as a development extension.
+- Install from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=Alfredvc.vibe-checks) or directly in VSCode.

 ### 2. Configure Your Language Model